MongusOrg/LiquidBouncePlusPlus/README.md

 - [Guichaguri/BetterFPS](https://github.com/Guichaguri/BetterFps/)
 - [UnlegitMC/FDPClient](https://github.com/UnlegitMC/FDPClient/) for AAC5 bypasses.

+# Honourable mention:
+- LX#2800 (don't remember exactly the tag tho) for a very sus disabler.

 ## Issues
 If you notice any bugs or missing features, you can let us know by opening an issue [here](https://github.com/WYSI-Foundation/LiquidBouncePlus/issues).